raspberrypi/style-guide/style-guide.md

 ## *The* Raspberry Pi Foundation

-When referring to the company, use "the Raspberry Pi Foundation" with the definite article, never "Raspberry Pi Foundation" on its own without the article.
+When referring to the Foundation, use "the Raspberry Pi Foundation" with the definite article, never "Raspberry Pi Foundation" on its own without the article.
 "The Raspberry Pi Foundation" should always be used as the first instance in an article; "the Foundation" is fine subsequently.
 It's acceptable to omit the "the" on covers and in titles.
-However, for less formal text, "Raspberry Pi" is preferable to "the Foundation", and more outsider-friendly.

-On business cards, always use "Raspberry Pi Foundation", with no definite article.

 For the Raspberry Pi Foundation team: Trustee, Member, founder, co-founder, Board of Trustees, group of Members.
 Other job titles as here: https://www.raspberrypi.org/about/team/

-## Our charitable status
+## The Raspberry Pi Foundation's charitable status

 The Raspberry Pi Foundation is registered with the Charity Commission for England and Wales.
 We can say that the Foundation is "a registered charity" or "UK registered charity 1129409".